talesin/property-based-testing-in-fsharp/README.md

 - 2-DefiningProperties.fs
 - 3a-Generators.fsx
 - 3b-Generators.fs
-- 4-Shrinkers.fs
+- 4-MoreRealistically.fs

 TODO
 - Flesh out this document
 - Separate stub and code for exercises
 - fsx to run tests for test runners that don't pick up the tests
-- Finish generators and C# examples
+- Finish C# examples
 - Add links to resources